 Featured Authors:

-'Each title reflects our belief that literature should linger—like the last light through the trees, or a sentence that stays with you long after the final page.
+Each title reflects our belief that literature should linger—like the last light through the trees--a sentence staying with you long after the final page.

 AUTHORS